EmileTrotignon/blog/subtyping.md

 Subtyping is a powerful concept that feels very intuitive but has weird consequences.
 These consequences are often referred to by the complicated terms "covariance" and "contravariance".
-I will explain what this means bellow.
+I will explain what this means below.

 ## Introduction: OCaml notations

-I will use notations from the OCaml langage.
+I will use notations from the OCaml language.
 You may skip this section if you are familiar with it.

 - `val v : t` means that there is value `v` that has type `t`.